-On September 28, 2016, certain domestic subsidiaries of Greif, Inc. (the "Company") amended and restated their receivables financing facility (the "Receivables Facility") with Cooperatieve Rabobank U.A., New York Branch ("Rabobank"), as the agent, managing agent, administrator and committed investor.
+On September 28, 2016, certain domestic subsidiaries of the Company, including Greif Receivables Funding LLC ("Greif Funding") and Greif Packaging LLC ("Greif Packaging"), entered into a receivables financing facility (the "Receivables Facility") with Cooperatieve Rabobank U.A., New York Branch ("Rabobank"), as the agent, managing agent, administrator and committed investor, by executing and delivering the Second Amended and Restated Transfer and Administration Agreement (the "Second Amended TAA").
+The Second Amended TAA was renewed and amended on September 27, 2017 to extend the facility through September 26, 2018 and to add The Bank of Tokyo-Mitsubishi UFJ Ltd. as a managing agent, an administrator and a committed investor.
+The maximum amount available to be borrowed under the Receivables Facility is \$150.0 million, subject to the amounts of eligible receivables.

-Greif Receivables Funding LLC ("Greif Funding"), Greif Packaging LLC ("Greif Packaging") and certain other domestic subsidiaries of the Company entered into a Second Amended and Restated Transfer and Administration Agreement, dated as of September 28, 2016 (the "Second Amended TAA"), with Rabobank, as a committed investor, a managing agent, an administrator and the agent and various investor groups, managing agents, and administrators, from time to time parties thereto.
-The Second Amended TAA, as of September 28, 2016, replaced in its entirety the Amended and Restated Transfer and Administration Agreement, dated as of September 30, 2013 with PNC Bank, National Association, as a committed investor, managing agent, administrator and agent (the "Prior TAA"), which provided for a \$150.0 million Receivables Facility.
-The Second Amended TAA also provides for a \$150.0 million Receivables Facility.
+The Second Amended TAA replaced in its entirety the Amended and Restated Transfer and Administration Agreement, dated as of September 30, 2013 with PNC Bank, National Association, as a committed investor, managing agent, administrator and agent (the "Prior TAA"), which provided for a \$150.0 million Receivables Facility.

 Greif Funding is a direct subsidiary of Greif Packaging and is included in the Company's consolidated financial statements.
 However, because Greif Funding is a separate and distinct legal entity from the Company, the assets of Greif Funding are not available to satisfy the liabilities and obligations of the Company, Greif Packaging or other subsidiaries of the Company, and the liabilities of Greif Funding are not the liabilities or obligations of the Company or its other subsidiaries.

-The Second Amended TAA provides for the ongoing purchase by Rabobank of receivables from Greif Funding, which Greif Funding will have purchased from Greif Packaging and certain other domestic subsidiaries of the Company as the originators under the Second Amended and Restated Sale Agreement, dated as of September 28, 2016 (the "Second Amended Sale Agreement").
+The Second Amended TAA, as amended, provides for the ongoing purchase by Rabobank and The Bank of Tokyo-Mitsubishi UFJ Ltd. of receivables from Greif Funding, which Greif Funding will have purchased from Greif Packaging and certain other domestic subsidiaries of the Company as the originators under the Second Amended and Restated Sale Agreement, dated as of September 28, 2016 (the "Second Amended Sale Agreement").
 Greif Packaging will service and collect on behalf of Greif Funding those receivables sold to Greif Funding under the Second Amended Sale Agreement.
-The maturity date of the Receivables Facility is September 27, 2017, subject to earlier termination as provided in the Second Amended TAA (including acceleration upon an event of default as provided therein), or such later date to which the purchase commitment may be extended by agreement of the parties.
+The maturity date of the Receivables Facility is September 26, 2018, subject to earlier termination as provided in the Second Amended TAA, including acceleration upon an event of default as provided therein, or such later date to which the purchase commitment may be extended by agreement of the parties.
 In addition, Greif Funding can terminate the Receivables Facility at any time upon five days prior written notice.
-The Company has guaranteed the performance by Greif Funding, Greif Packaging and its other participating subsidiaries of their respective obligations under the Second Amended TAA, the Second Amended Sale Agreement and related agreements, but has not guaranteed the collectability of the receivables.
+The Company has guaranteed the performance by Greif Funding, Greif Packaging and its other participating subsidiaries of their respective obligations under the Second Amended TAA, as amended, the Second Amended Sale Agreement and related agreements, but has not guaranteed the collectability of the receivables.
 A significant portion of the proceeds from the Receivables Facility were used to pay the obligations under the Prior TAA.
 The remaining proceeds are to be used to pay certain fees, costs and expenses incurred in connection with the Receivables Facility and for working capital and general corporate purposes.

-The Receivables Facility is secured by certain trade accounts receivables relating to the Rigid Industrial Packaging and Paper Packaging & Services businesses of Greif Packaging and other domestic subsidiaries of the Company in the United States and bears interest at a variable rate based on the London InterBank Offered Rate or an applicable base rate, plus a margin, or a commercial paper rate, all as provided in the Second Amended TAA.
+The Receivables Facility is secured by certain trade accounts receivables relating to the Rigid Industrial Packaging and Paper Packaging & Services businesses of Greif Packaging and other domestic subsidiaries of the Company in the United States and bears interest at a variable rate based on the London Interbank Offered Rate or an applicable base rate, plus a margin, or a commercial paper rate, all as provided in the Second Amended TAA, as amended.
 Interest is payable on a monthly basis and the principal balance is payable upon termination of the Receivables Facility.